You work at home and have a problem with a piece of equipment that you use for your job.

 Dear Sir or Madam,

-Describe the car
+Describe the incident

 Begin your letter as follows:

 You have received a letter from your bank, asking you to acknowledge receipt of a new bank card.
 However, the card was missing from the envelope.
-Write a letter to the bank's head office.
-In your letter: explain why you are writing express concern about the missing card ask them what they intend to do Write at least 150 words.
-You do NOT need to write any address.
-Begin your letter as follows: Dear

 You have just read an article in a national newspaper which claims that town centres in your country all look very similar to each other.
-You don't fully agree with this opinion
+You don't fully agree with this opinion.

 Write a letter to the editor of the newspaper.
 In your letter